-- Belt Press - The Belt Press is the founding technology behind growing diamonds.
+- Belt Press: The belt press is the founding technology behind growing diamonds.
 It can be large and produce several diamonds in only one cycle by using two large anvils that press together to create the necessary pressure.
 It is capable of producing gem-quality diamonds but is most commonly used to produce diamonds and diamond powder for industrial purposes.

-PINK LAB-CREATED DIAMONDS
+PINK LAB GROWN DIAMONDS